k----n/GrimoireGitter/README.md

 ### Defining Projects
 Projects are defined in `grimoirelab-settings/projects.json` with the format defined here: https://github.com/chaoss/grimoirelab-sirmordred/blob/171cb813b636f8bc8f34c4ccbfa5d4b7d18c8f20/README.md#projectsjson-

 To help with the generation of `grimoirelab-settings/projects.json` for our data pipeline with `create_projects_file.py`.
-A list of projects need to be to the source code of the script.
+A list of projects need to be added to the source code of the script.

 <hr>